ssfc/npbenchmark/npbenchmark-main/travel_thief/2015 Approximate Approaches to the Traveling Thief Problem.md

 ### Q: Introduce authors of this article in Chinese one by one

-## 1 Introduction

-(Prompt: Generalize Section "Introduction" of this article in Chinese)

-## 1 Introduction
+## 1. INTRODUCTION

-(Prompt: Generalize Section "Introduction" of this article in Chinese)
+(Prompt: Generalize Section "INTRODUCTION" of this article in Chinese)

-## 1 Introduction
+## 2. TRAVELING THIEF PROBLEM

-(Prompt: Generalize Section "Introduction" of this article in Chinese)
+(Prompt: Generalize Section "TRAVELING THIEF PROBLEM" of this article in Chinese)

-## 1 Introduction
+## 3. LOCAL SEARCH ROUTINES

-(Prompt: Generalize Section "Introduction" of this article in Chinese)
+(Prompt: Generalize Section "LOCAL SEARCH ROUTINES" of this article in Chinese)

-## 1 Introduction
+## 4. LOCAL SEARCH ALGORITHMS

-(Prompt: Generalize Section "Introduction" of this article in Chinese)
+(Prompt: Generalize Section "LOCAL SEARCH ALGORITHMS" of this article in Chinese)

-## 1 Introduction
+## 5. PACKING ITEMS WITH A MIP BASED APPROACH

-(Prompt: Generalize Section "Introduction" of this article in Chinese)
+(Prompt: Generalize Section "PACKING ITEMS WITH A MIP BASED APPROACH" of this article in Chinese)

-## 1 Introduction
+## 6. EXPERIMENTAL INVESTIGATIONS

-(Prompt: Generalize Section "Introduction" of this article in Chinese)
+(Prompt: Generalize Section "EXPERIMENTAL INVESTIGATIONS" of this article in Chinese)

-## 1 Introduction
+## 7. CONCLUDING REMARKS

-(Prompt: Generalize Section "Introduction" of this article in Chinese)
+(Prompt: Generalize Section "CONCLUDING REMARKS" of this article in Chinese)